As our everyday lives get more and more intertwined with the internet, we are spending more time online.

-There are quite a few VPN protocols and the number is growing all the time.
-If you are not technically-minded, choosing the right VPN protocol can be very difficult or confusing.
+There are quite a few VPN tunneling protocols and the number is growing all the time.
+If you are not technically minded, choosing the right VPN protocols can be very difficult or confusing.

-To help, here is a brief summary of the most common VPN protocols:
+To help, here is a brief summary of the most common VPN tunneling protocol options:

-OpenVPN is the default VPN protocol used by most VPNs at the moment.
+OpenVPN is the default protocol used by most VPNs at the moment.

 It is an open-source and freely available protocol that can run on a single UDP or TCP port, making it extremely flexible.

 OpenVPN can be used on most devices and operating systems and has for a long time offered the best combination of speed, usability, and security.